-The purpose of this handbook is to serve as a practical instrument providing guidelines and inspiration for law enforcement authorities in Europe undertaking the responsibility for security at major events with international dimension (such as Olympic Games or other major sporting events1, major social events or high level political meetings e.g. G8-summit).
+The purpose of this handbook is to serve as a practical instrument providing guidelines and inspiration for law enforcement authorities in Europe undertaking responsibility for security at major events with an international dimension (such as the Olympic Games or other major sporting events, major social events or high level political meetings e.g. the G8-summit).
 Accordingly, the principles set out in this handbook should only be applied where appropriate and useful as well as in full compliance with national legislation.
-They shall also not prejudge any arrangements set out in bilateral agreements or Memorandums of Understanding.
+They also should not prejudge any arrangements set out in bilateral agreements or Memorandums of Understanding.

-This handbook is a living document to be amended and adjusted in accordance with future experiences and development of best practices (see IV.2 Strategic Evaluation).
+This handbook is a living document to be amended and adjusted in accordance with future experiences and the development of best practices (see IV.2 Strategic Evaluation).

 The Security Handbook for the use of police authorities and services at international events such as meetings of the European Council (12637/3/02 REV 3 ENFOPOL 123) and the Handbook for the cooperation between MS to avoid terrorist acts at the Olympic Games and comparable sporting events (5744/1/04 REV 1 ENFOPOL 14) have been integrated into the current version of the handbook.
-Law enforcement authorities dealing with a major event with international dimension need to ensure the security of the event both from a public order point of view as well as counterterrorism.
+Law enforcement authorities dealing with a major event with an international dimension need to ensure the security of the event both from a public order aspect and from the counterterrorism aspect.
 Depending on the nature of the event (political, sporting, social, cultural or other) one aspect may be more relevant than the other and may be dealt with by other authorities but both need to be considered.

-handbook with recommendations for international police cooperation and measures to prevent and control violence and disturbances in connection with football matches with an international dimension, in which at least one Member State is involved (OJ C 322 of 2012 2006 p.
+international dimension, in which at least one Member State is involved (OJ C 322 of 29.12.2006, p.
 1)

-29.12.2006, p.
-1)

-Recommendations for international police cooperation in connection with international football matches are set out in a separate handbook: Council resolution concerning an updated handbook with recommendations for international police cooperation and measures to prevent
+Recommendations for international police cooperation in connection with international football matches are set out in a separate handbook: Council resolution concerning an updated handbook with recommendations for international police cooperation and measures to prevent and control violence and disturbances in connection with football matches with an